awsdocs/amazon-lex-developer-guide/doc_source/lambda-input-response-format.md

        }
     }
   ```
 + `ConfirmIntent` — Informs Amazon Lex that the user is expected to give a yes or no answer to confirm or deny the current intent\.

   You must include the `intentName` and `slots` fields\.
 The `slots` field must contain an entry for each of the slots configured for the specified intent\.
 If the value of a slot is unknown, you must set it to null\.
-The `message` and `responseCard` fields are optional\.
+You must include the `message` field if the intent's `confirmationPrompt` field is null\.
+If you specify both the `message` field and the `confirmationPrompt` field, the response includes the contents of the `confirmationPrompt` field\.
+The `responseCard` field is optional\.

   ```
   "dialogAction": {